 The most positive voltage should be interpreted as binary 11

 If the AMI Reserved Parameter Modulation is set to “PAM4” and PAM4_Mapping is not declared, the EDA tool should assume a default “Gray code” value of “0132” for PAM4_Mapping.
-The PAM4_Mapping parameter is ignored when the AMI Reserved Parameter Modulation is not declared or set to “NRZ”.
+The PAM4_Mapping parameter is ignored when the AMI Reserved Parameter Modulation is not declared or is declared and set to “NRZ”.
 The PAM4_Mapping parameter must contain four characters and each of the four characters “0”, “1”, “2” and “3” must occur once.

 There are two reasons why a mapping is required: